 A Thousand Years, Christina Perri

-What you play now is up to you!
-You can choose to have a father/daughter and mother/son dance, or just go straight into the party!
+Finally, the decision is up to you.
+You can also choose to have a father/daughter and mother/son dance, or just go straight into the party.
 In that case, here’s a list of 25 songs guaranteed to fill your dancefloor.
-If you’re still hunting for a wedding band or DJ, check out our Wedding Music section for more inspiration and advice!